metagenomics/denbi-nanopore-training/docs/artic/pilon/Mapping_2.rst

 Mapping of Illumina reads to assembly (2)
 -------------------------------------

+This is just a loop-solution to map all samples.
+You have already mapped one sample, skip this for the moment and come back later, if there is time left.

 A loop, to to the indexing of the consensus sequence, mapping and SAM to BAM conversion for you would look like this::

   for i in {1..5}